hyperledger/fabric/docs/source/certs_management.md

 ### Orderer Certificates

-Orderer Enrollment Certificates and Orderer TLS Certificates are issued for each organization.
+Orderer Enrollment certificates and Orderer TLS certificates are issued for each organization.

 #### Orderer Enrollment Certificate